Akshat162001/Employee-Management-Cpp/README.md

 5. Delete Employee

 ---
 The code first creates a vector called employees to store the employee data.
-The Employee structure is used to store the employee data.
+The Employee structure is used to store the Employee data.
 It has the following members:

     name: The employee's name
     age: The employee's age